Restore HyWorks Controller

 -

-You should see the service account listed in the security settings, and can adjust the permissions accordingly.
+You should see the service account listed in the security settings, and you can adjust the permissions accordingly.